mike-vascelli/rubeetup/README.md

 ## Overview

 This gem allows you to interact with the `Meetup.com` API in a simple and direct way.
-It gives you access to all of the available API methods (full `CRUD`), and it also makes sure that all the required parameters are provided with each request.
+It gives you access to all of the available API methods (77 methods), and it also makes sure that all the required parameters are provided with each request.

 For more information on the Meetup API itself, visit: http://www.meetup.com/meetup_api